Last updated on October 2nd, 2023

 Getting there: Highway bus from Fukuoka International Airport, or Hakata and Tenjin Station.
 Alternatively, 50 minutes Shinkansen ride will get you from Hakata Station (Fukuoka) to Kumamoto.

 Where To Stay: We recommended staying somewhere near Sakuramachi Bus Stop (the central bus station downtown).
 Nest Hotel Kumamoto is a three-star business hotel strategically situated approximately 2-mins walk from the bus station.
+I would recommend it as it is convenient and at a reasonable price.
+Alternatively, Dormy Inn Kumamoto Natural Hot Spring is strategically located with the bus terminal is directly opposite the hotel.
 It will greatly help to save time and energy if you are planning to travel for a day trip to Takachiho Gorge the next day.
-I would recommend it as it is convenient and at a reasonable price.

 More accommodation options from Where to Stay in Kumamoto: Best hotel and areas.